adlnet/xAPI-Spec/xAPI.md

 non-format-following rejection requirement.
 * The LRS MAY use best-effort validation for language map keys to satisfy the non-format-following rejection requirement.
+* Additional properties SHOULD* NOT be added to Statements and other objects unless explicitly allowed by this specification and the
+LRS SHOULD* reject Statements containing such additional properties.

 <a name="retstmts"/>